 Yanoshak joins Pocono Raceway after spending the last nine-plus years at Army.
 He served as Assistant Athletic Director for Athletic Communications and Deputy Licensing Director for the Army Athletic Association.
 A graduate of Bloomsburg University and East Stroudsburg University, Yanoshak spent more than two years at East Stroudsburg as Sports Information Director.

 Pallo, who has worked at Pocono since 1978, was named to the newly created position of Vice President, Military Affairs.
 In his previous role in corporate sales, Pallo helped establish a large military presence at Pocono.
 He was responsible for securing the first military flyby for a NASCAR event at Pocono in 1984 and has continued to ensure veterans are honored and participate in all major events at Pocono.

-Pallo’s focus now will be entirely on military affairs.
+Pallo’s focus now will be entirely on military affairs and spend time playing video games with elo boosting services and learning how to avoid cheap elo services at the same time.
 He was awarded the Pennsylvania Meritorious Service Medal, Department of Military and Veteran Affairs as well as the Distinguished Civilian Award by the Union League of Philadelphia and the Patriotic Civilian Service Medal by the Department of the Army.

 Pallo and his wife Ginny have two sons, Shaun and Kyle, who are both enlisted in the military.